-Fire up iTunes or your favorite podcast app and take a look at the variety of podcast cover art in your niche.
+Fire up Apple Podcasts or your favorite podcast app and take a look at the variety of podcast cover art in your niche.

 Some are better than others.
 But compared to just a few years ago the quality has dramatically improved.
 Your podcast album art is the first impression a potential listener has of your show.
 So make sure it is a good one.